litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 - **Server errors**: Check that the TEE Worker RPC URL is accessible
 - **Worker not added**: Ensure your Omni Account is deployed before authorizing

+### Paymaster Issues
+- **"Paymaster not available"**: The paymaster might not be deployed or funded
+- **"Insufficient balance"**: The paymaster needs ETH deposited at the EntryPoint
+- **Transaction fails with paymaster**: Ensure the paymaster is properly configured
+- **DemoPaymaster vs SimplePaymaster**: DemoPaymaster accepts all operations (testing only), SimplePaymaster requires authorized bundlers

 ## Environment Variables

 The app uses these environment variables (set automatically by `update-demo-addresses.sh`):